Midwife in the Tire Swing

 “Oh, the aunt wasn’t in it.
 It was a symbol of Heidi’s quest.
 Do you have a quest, Heidi Nichols?”

 “Quest...”
 Heidi had never read Heidi.
 Due to her parent’s choice of a name for her, she had accumulated a sizeable collection of the book; all the copies were the same.
 It reappeared every Christmas in a gilt-edged edition with color illustrations.
-She hated her name and never read it.
-She said she lost it.
 It was recommended to her at school, a good enough reason to keep away from Heidi, the book.

-Heidi had not noticed a bull’s-eye in the middle of her forehead that morning.
-It must be open season on her.
 I am a nut magnet, thought Heidi.
+Heidi did not remember a bull’s-eye in the middle of her forehead that morning.
 Elder Jesse with his groundhog and mayonnaise sandwiches, then this demented old lady.
 “You want my deepest, darkest secret.”